arizvisa/containers-podman/docs/source/markdown/podman.1.md

 Redirect stdout to /dev/null.
 This command prevents all stdout from the Podman command.
 The **--noout**  option is not block stderr or stdout from containers.

 #### **--out**=*path*
-Redirect stdout to the specified path.
-This command allows redirecting all stdout from the Podman command which can be used to capture its output directly to a file.
-It can also be used to suppress output by specifying /dev/null as the path.
-The **--out** option will not affect stderr or stdout from containers.
+Redirect the output of podman to the specified path without affecting the container output or its logs.
+This parameter can be used to capture the output from any of podman's commands directly into a file and enable suppression of podman's output by specifying /dev/null as the path.
+To explicitly disable the container logging, the **--log-driver** option should be used.

 #### **--remote**, **-r**
 When true, access to the Podman service is remote.
 Defaults to false.